defenseunicorns/compliance-auditor/docs/cli-commands/tools/compose.md

 ## Options

 - `-f, --input-file`: The path to the target OSCAL component definition.
 - `-o, --output-file`: The path to the output file.
-If not specified, the output file will be the original filename with `-composed` appended.
+If not specified, the output file will be the original filename with `-composed` appended (ie. `oscal-component.yaml` will be composed to `oscal-component-composed.yaml`).

 ## Examples